ServiceStack/docs.servicestack.net/MyApp/_pages/openapi.md

 app.Run();
 ```

-Once configured to use Endpoint Routing we can the [mix](https://docs.servicestack.net/mix-tool) tool to apply the
+Once configured to use Endpoint Routing we can then use the [mix](https://docs.servicestack.net/mix-tool) tool to apply the
 [openapi3](https://gist.github.com/gistlyn/dac47b68e77796902cde0f0b7b9c6ac2) Startup Configuration with:

 :::sh